City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 ![](/img/screen-shot-2019-01-30-at-12.02.24-pm.png)

-## ALTERNATIVE METHOD: PRE-THREAD TWEETS
+## Alternative Method: Pre-Thread Tweets

 We prefer in-the-moment tweets but if you're unable to tweet at the meeting or are still getting the hang of Twitter and threading use this method: